Metal Dollar (XMD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Metal Dollar Price Prediction for 2025–2050

-According to your Metal Dollar price prediction, the value of XMD is expected to change by 238.64%, reaching a price of 3.4066USD by 2050.
+According to your Metal Dollar price prediction, the value of XMD is expected to change by 238.64%, reaching a price of 3.4100USD by 2050.

 Short Term Metal Dollar Price Prediction For Today, Tomorrow, This Week, and 30 Days